 Hadleigh Infants and Nursery School Curriculum

 At Hadleigh, we also believe that the children benefit from a broad range of experiences.
 The children will be able to use their experiences to develop their skills and knowledge in a wide range of aspects of the curriculum.
-Each year group has designed a list of 15 things for the children to complete during each of their years at the school.
-It is the staff’s vision that with these experiences the children would learn to work together, gain new interests and learn new skills.
+Each year group has designed an activity passport which consists of 15 activities for the children to complete during each of their years at the school.
+It is the staff’s vision that with these experiences the children learn to work together, gain new interests and learn new skills.

 Teachers use both formal and informal assessment to inform learning.
 This is an area that the school continuously develops to ensure that our judgements about each individual’s learning journey are robust.
 Parents are regularly kept up-to-date with the progress of their children.
 Our parents receive three reports a year and have at least three formal opportunities, during the year, to visit the school and meet with their child's teacher.
 Through this provision we have been able to offer parents with formal updates about their child's academic and social development every 6-8 weeks throughout the year.